Why are voters in Northern Ireland poised for a return to the polls?

 It removed the seven-day “cliff edge” for forming a new administration and replaced it with a maximum timeframe of 24 weeks.
 The agreement also allowed departmental ministers to remain in post for those 24 weeks.

-That deadline runs out on Friday.
-At that point the sitting ministers will be removed from office and the Government will assume responsibility to call an election within 12 weeks.
+That deadline ran out on Friday.
+Sitting ministers were removed from office at midnight and the Government has assumed responsibility to call an election within 12 weeks.

-The DUP has made clear it does not intend to drop its boycott prior to Friday, citing a lack of progress in UK/EU efforts to resolve issues with the protocol, so unless the party has a sudden change of heart, it will not be possible to form an executive before the deadline.
+The DUP has made clear it does not intend to drop its boycott, citing a lack of progress in UK/EU efforts to resolve issues with the protocol.

-While the Government could do what it did between 2017-20, and amend the legislation to push back the election deadline, it has not shown any appetite to do so.
+The Government could have amended the legislation to push back the election deadline, but did not do so.

-Northern Ireland Secretary Chris Heaton-Harris has made clear he will call an election if Friday’s deadline passes without an executive having been formed.
+It is now expected that Mr Heaton-Harris will call an election because an executive has not been formed.